 Monk straps really are inspired by the footwear worn by monks – most probably by 15th-century Franciscans in the Italian Alps.
 Halfway between a lace-up, a slip-on and a sandal, they are fastened by a single or double strap that crosses over the instep to be buckled on the side.
 Monk straps offer a delightful alternative to the dress boot, their versatility complementing both the suit and casual trousers.

 Overshoes, or galoshes, are protective rubber slippers worn overtop shoes in wet or snowy weather.
 Galoshes do offer the advantage of keeping the soles dry and are designed not to slip in icy conditions.

 Thirty years ago, a man knew what was meant by the term “dress shoes.”
 They were the lace-up shoes he wore with a suit – sturdy, plain and designed not to stand out.
 Oxfords were always “closed laced” – in other words, the two parts of the upper that are drawn together by the laces were sewn underneath the front part of the shoe.
-Classic oxfords still follow that pattern, made with an undecorated vamp, stitched welts and leather soles.
-They may or may not have a toe cap.
+Classic oxfords still follow that pattern, made with an undecorated vamp, stitched welts and (often) leather soles.
+They may or may not have a toe cap, wingtip or brogueing.

-Primarly designed for sports and other forms of physical exercise, sneakers today are also a part of everyday wear.
+Originally designed for sports and other forms of physical exercise, sneakers today are an integral element of a man’s refined, casual wardrobe.
 The term generally describes a type of footwear with a flexible sole made of rubber or synthetic material and an upper part that is made of leather or synthetic materials.